AdobeDocs/commerce-merchant-services.en/help/live-search/storefront-popover-styling.md

 ---
-title: Styling Popover Elements
+title: Styling [!DNL Popover] Elements
-description: Technical notes about customizing the Live Search storefront popover.
+description: Technical notes about customizing the [!DNL Live Search storefront popover].
 exl-id: 033049f2-976e-4299-b026-333ac4b481a3
 ---
-# Styling Popover Elements
+# Styling [!DNL Popover] Elements

-The [storefront popover](storefront-popover.md) always displays the product `name` and `price`, and the selection of fields is not configurable.
-However, popover elements can be styled using CSS classes.
-For example, the following declarations change the background color of the popover container and footer.
+The [!DNL storefront popover](storefront-popover.md) always displays the product `name` and `price`, and the selection of fields is not configurable.
+However, [!DNL popover] elements can be styled using CSS classes.
+For example, the following declarations change the background color of the [!DNL popover] container and footer.

 ```css
 .livesearch.popover-container {